FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health

 FACTBOX-Back to pubs, gyms and movies: plotting the return to normal

 Britain also resumed international travel, with quarantine rules still in place for most arrivals.
+CANADA Canadians and permanent residents who have received two vaccination doses will be exempt from quarantine when returning to the country from July 5.
 COLOMBIA Colombia on June 3 approved reopening most large events like concerts and sports matches with 25% capacity for cities where intensive care units occupancy rates are below 85%.
 From July 15, international travellers no longer need to present a negative PCR test and in-person classes will resume for pre-school children to university students.

 As the COVID-19 vaccine rollout gains momentum, many countries are planning a gradual return to normal, opening borders and letting people back into restaurants, shops and sports venues after more than a year of on-off lockdowns.